7-Point SCRA Requirements for Lenders

 4. Default Judgments

-Lenders should not attempt to get default judgments against borrowers without a military status affidavit proving that the borrower is not on active duty.
-Due to recent banking scandals, courts now look closely at such cases, so it’s critical to do due diligence.
+Lenders should not attempt to obtain default judgments against borrowers without a military status affidavit proving that the borrower is not active duty.
+Due to recent banking scandals, courts are now looking closely at such cases, so it’s critical to do due diligence.

-In order for a default judgment to move forward against servicemembers on active duty, the court must appoint an attorney on their behalf.
-Attorneys may not enter into any agreements on behalf of servicemembers who cannot be reached.
-An interesting twist is, although the court may appoint an attorney, the SCRA has no funding for this.
-If the state law does not provide for payment, and there is no pro-bono attorney available, it may be in the lender’s best interests to agree to pay for the attorney to move the case forward.
+For a default judgment to move forward against servicemembers on active duty, the court must appoint an attorney on their behalf.
+Attorneys may not enter into any agreements for servicemembers who cannot be reached.
+An interesting twist is that although the court may appoint an attorney, the SCRA has no funding for this.
+If the state law does not provide payment and no pro-bono attorney is available, it may be in the lender’s best interests to agree to pay for the attorney to move the case forward.

 5. Judgments and Garnishments